Denver and Rio Grande Western Railroad: Merger with Union Pacific

 In 2006, Union Pacific unveiled UP 1989, an EMD SD70ACe painted in a stylized version of the D&RGW color scheme.
-This unit is one of several SD70ACe locomotives the UP has painted in stylized colors to help preserve the image of the railroads it has merged; the others are Missouri Pacific Railroad, Missouri-Kansas-Texas Railroad, Chicago and North Western Railway, Southern Pacific Railroad, and Western Pacific Railroad.
+This unit is one of several SD70ACe locomotives in the Union Pacific heritage fleet has painted in stylized colors to help preserve the image of the railroads it has merged.

 Presidents

 The following people served as presidents (or the equivalent) of the D&RGW and its predecessors.